Omicron, inflation nasty ingredients for My Food Bag

 But that boost to Bargain Box and a tendency for financially strained consumers to opt for smaller bags negatively impacted earnings.

-At the end of July, My Food Bag revenue was up 2.5 per cent but ebitda shrank by about 8.5 per cent compared to the same time last year.
+At the end of July, My Food Bag revenue was up 2.5 per cent but ebitda (earnings before interest, taxes, depreciation, and amortisation) shrank about 8.5 per cent compared to the same time last year.

 My Food Bag said it was working on increasing customer order frequency, and had launched a loyalty campaign.

-"Cost pressures stemming from overarching inflation and weather events continue to be managed through price increases and ingredient substitution where possible," the company added.
+Damage from inflation and weather events had to be managed through price increases and ingredient substitution where possible, the company added.

+Prices of some ingredients have surged in New Zealand lately, with overall food prices 7.4 per cent higher last month compared with July 2021, according to Stats NZ.

-Due to lower earnings performance and expected impact from ongoing economic challenges, full year earnings were anticipated to be less than in FY22.
+Due to lower earnings performance and expected impact from ongoing economic challenges, My Food Bag's full year earnings were anticipated to be less than in FY22.

 When releasing its annual results in May, the company said it delivered more than 18 million meals across FY22.